As COVID-19 began to spread rapidly, curious minds from across the company were tapped to create analytic models to help – fast.

 Not long ago, Matthew’s life outside the office revolved around his passion for sports and fitness – “Specifically golf, baseball, weightlifting and running,” he elaborates.
 But more recently, his life has focused more on his two “unbelievably cool” daughters, Violet (8) and Audrey (5).
 “I’m really enjoying the often-illogical process of being a father of two daughters and figuring out how to navigate their incredibly fun personalities,” he says.

-“Violet has become very interested in math, coding and science; and we often have lengthy conversations about what I’m doing at work.
+“Violet has become very curious about math, coding and science; and we often have lengthy conversations about what I’m doing at work.
 Audrey and I can often be found in the gym competing on pull-ups, push-ups and other feats of strength that are ridiculous for a 5-year old.
 She can already beat me in a race!”

 Thanks Matthew, for sharing your work and story with us!
 Curious to learn more about how SAS is making a difference in the global fight against COVID-19?
 Check out our COVID-19 Data Analytics Resource Hub and stay tuned to hear about more People Behind the Models.